dreamerslab/dreamerslab/blog/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 == Frequently Asked Questions ==

-= What's the difference between Facebook Like and Share buttons? = Facebook Like's behaviour is similar to the old (now removed) Facebook Share: it is a counter and if you click it a story is published inside your Wall on Facebook.
+= What's the difference between Facebook Like and Share buttons? = Facebook Like is the official Button actively supported by Facebook.
-On 18th July 2012 Facebook dropped support for the (long time deprecated) Share button, so this button has been removed from the plugin.
+On 18th July 2012 Facebook dropped support for the (old and long time deprecated) Share button, so this button has been removed from the plugin and replaced with an externali link with no counter.

 = Why users can't choose which image to share when using Facebook Like button ? = This is an automated Facebook behaviour: clicking Facebook Like the user can't choose each time which image to share,